s3rius/brainbreak/README.md

 * [Interpreter](#Interpreter);
 * [Compiler](#Compiler).

-You can check it by your self.
+You can check it by yourself.

 # Instalation
 You need to install [Stack](https://docs.haskellstack.org/en/stable/README/) before continue.
-Sine you've got the Stack,  you can simply install this project by running:
+Since you've got the Stack,  you can simply install this project by running:
 ```bash
 git clone https://github.com/s3rius/brainbreak.git
 cd brainbreak